 The Facts: Glassman suggests starting the day with a bowl of oatmeal to relieve stress.
 It contains complex carbs that help promote the release of serotonin, she explains.
-Top a bowl with blueberries and seeds to double up on the mood-boosting nutrients, as Gioffre points out blueberries are packed with antioxidants and vitamin C, which fight free radicals and help with stress levels, and seeds are high in magnesium (a known stress reliever).
+Top a bowl with blueberries and seeds to double up on the mood-boosting nutrients.
+Gioffre points out that blueberries are packed with antioxidants and vitamin C, which fight free radicals and help with stress levels, and seeds are high in magnesium (inadequate magnesium intake is linked to anxiety).

-The Recipe: Whip up a bowl of this earl grey blueberry oatmeal to start your day off right.
-Steep the milk with a tea bag to give the classic breakfast something special then top with fruits and seeds.
+The Recipe: Whip up a bowl of Half Baked Harvest's Earl Grey blueberry oatmeal to start your day off right.
+Steep the milk with a teabag to give the classic breakfast something special, then top with fruits and seeds.

-The Facts: According to Glassman, studies have linked celery to low pressure, making it a healthy, stress-relieving food.
-It's also high in antioxidants and vitamins B6, C, K, potassium, and folate.
-Crunch on it plain or add it to a slaw or salad to incorporate it in your diet.
+The Facts: According to Glassman, studies have linked celery to low blood pressure, making it a healthy, stress-relieving food.
+It's also high in antioxidants and contains vitamins B6, C, K, potassium, and folate.
+Crunch on it plain or add it to a slaw or salad to incorporate it into your diet.

-The Recipe: This cleansing slaw with rosemary dressing is a tasty way to slip some celery into a meal.
-Toss together chopped up veggies like cabbage, fennel, apples, celery, beets, and carrots for a healthy side or larger salad.
+The Recipe: This Minimalist Baker Super Cleansing Slaw with Rosemary Dressing is a tasty way to slip some celery into a meal.
+Toss together chopped up veggies, like cabbage, fennel, apples, celery, beets, and carrots for a healthy side or larger salad.

 The Facts: Glassman and Gioffre agree that leafy greens are key to naturally reducing stress levels in the body.
 Think spinach, kale, watercress, and romaine.
-They're high in minerals, which relieve stress, and contain folate, which produces dopamine (a pleasure-inducing chemical).
+They contain folate, which produces dopamine (a pleasure-inducing chemical).

-The Recipe: You could easily whip up a big salad loaded with leafy, green vegetables, or you could mix things up with this super green soup.
-It contains spinach, broccoli, and mint to pack a nutritious punch.
+The Recipe: You could easily whip up a big salad loaded with leafy, green vegetables, or you could swap things up with this Hello Glow's green soup.
+It contains kale, broccoli, and coconut milk to pack a nutritious punch.

-The Facts: Stress can cause you to use up your vitamin B reserves, which are essential to the nervous system, Gioffre explains.
+The Facts: Stress can cause you to use up your vitamin B reserves, which are essential to the nervous system.
 Balance out your stress response with something as simple as a handful of raw nuts for a boost of magnesium and potassium.
 Gioffre suggests snacking on almonds, macadamia nuts, and walnuts, while Glassman suggests cashews and pistachios.
-Cashews are packed with zinc, and pistachios can help maintain levels of essential fatty acids and prevent inflammation, according to Glassman.
+Cashews are packed with zinc, and pistachios can help maintain levels of essential fatty acids and prevent inflammation.

-The Recipe: If you want to go above and beyond a handful of raw nuts, try sprinkling some on a healthy salad.
-Try this cauliflower salad with nectarines and pistachio dukkah to ease stress in the kitchen.
+The Recipe: If you want to go above and beyond a handful of nuts, try sprinkling some on a healthy salad.
+Try this Cauliflower Salad with Nectarines and Pistachio Dukkah from The First Mess to ease stress in the kitchen.

 Grass-Fed Roast Beef

-The Facts: Beef contains conjugated linoleic acid (otherwise known as CLA), Glassman explains.
-Because this healthy fat can give your brain a boost and contains vitamin C and zinc, it makes her list of stress-relieving foods.
+The Facts: Grass-fed beef contains high amounts of conjugated linoleic acid (otherwise known as CLA), which can give your brain a boost, and it also contains zinc.
+Because of this, it makes Glassman's list of stress-relieving foods.

-The Recipe: For a brain-boosting main course, try your hand at this pot roast recipe.
-Bake a chuck roast in a dutch oven and season with fragrant herbs.
-Finish it off with a sprinkle of parsley.
+The Recipe: For a brain-boosting main course, try your hand at The Modern Proper's pot roast recipe.
+Bake a chuck roast in a Dutch oven and season with fragrant herbs.

-The Facts: Gioffre and Glassman both point to peppers for a food that relieves stress.
-This is due to their vitamin C content, which is thought to lower cortisol and keep your body balanced.
+The Facts: Gioffre and Glassman both point to peppers as food that relieves stress.
+This is due to their vitamin C content, which is thought to lower cortisol.

-The Recipe: Add chopped peppers to a salad, eat them as a snack, or make a meal of it with this turkey stuffed peppers recipe.
+The Recipe: Add chopped peppers to a salad, eat them as a snack, or make a meal of it with this turkey stuffed peppers recipe from The Modern Proper.
 It calls for ground turkey, onion, quinoa, tomatoes, black beans, and large bell peppers.
 Make a batch for an easy, healthy weeknight dinner.

-The Facts: Avocado contains healthy fats that promote blood flow to the brain and has been linked to low blood pressure, Glassman explains.
+The Facts: Avocados have been linked to low blood pressure and contain healthy fats that promote blood flow to the brain, Glassman explains.
 In case you don't already eat an avocado a day, you might consider adding the superfood to your diet.